markatk/redux-sequelize/README.md

 ## Description

-Redux middleware and reducer to work with sequelize databases.
+Redux middleware, reducer and actions to work with sequelize databases.

 ## License